-In general, there are two approaches to cope with duplicated genes.
-One is by removing all but one copy in a gene family to generate an exemplar pair (Sankoff 1999) and the other is by relabeling duplicated genes to ensure that every duplicated gene has unique number (Shao et al. 2014; Shao and Lin 2012).
+DCJ-Exemplar(Matching) distance There are in general two approaches to cope with duplicated genes.
+One is by removing all but keeping one copy in a gene family to generate an exemplar pair [23] and the other is by relabeling duplicated genes to ensure that every duplicated gene has unique number [24, 25].
 Both of these two distances can be computed with BPG using branch-and-bound methods.
 For both of the distance metrics, the upper bound can be easily derived by assigning an arbitrary mapping to two genomes then computing their mutual distance.
-In Sankoff's paper (1999) regarding exemplar distance, it is proved that by removing all occurrences of unfixed duplicated gene families, the resulting distance is monotony decreasing, hence the resulting distance serves as a lower bound.
-In Chen et al.'s paper (2005) regarding matching distance, the authors proposed a way for computing lower bounds by measuring the number of breakpoints between two genomes, which might not directly imply the lower bound between genomes with Indels.
+In paper [23] regarding exemplar distance, it's proved that by removing all occurrences of unfixed duplicated gene families, the resulting distance is monotony decreasing, hence the resulting distance can be served as a lower bound.
+In paper [11] regarding matching distance, the authors proposed a way for computing lower bounds by measuring the number of breakpoints between two genomes, which might not directly imply the lower bound between genomes with Indels.
 However, it is still possible to use this method to find a 'relaxed' lower bound.